-The Refractive index of a tissue is a measure of light speed reduction in a given tissue.
+The refractive index of a tissue is a measure of light speed reduction in a given tissue.
 In other words, the higher the refractive index the slower the light travels.

-Q-Phase is a patented type of holographic microscope with high detection sensitivity
+Q-Phase is a patented holographic microscope with high detection sensitivity.

-Q-Phase represents an ideal solution for experts who desire precise automated segmentation of individual cells for subsequent data analysis.
-Q-Phase easily transforms cell features and dynamics into numerical data ideal for comparisons, correlations, and more detailed statistics.
+Q-Phase is an ideal solution for experts who desire precise automated segmentation of individual cells for subsequent data analysis.
+Q-Phase quickly transforms cell features and dynamics into numerical data suitable for comparisons, correlations, and more detailed statistics.